Research Projects

 Quantum Memories

 Error correction of quantum systems is one of the toughest tasks that an experimentalist faces.
 The principles of classical error correction are easy - one can just make many, many copies of the same data so that if some of it gets corrupted, you just take a "majority vote" and, most likely, you get the correct answer.
 However, this is because, mathematically, the value of a classical bit is only represented by a single observable.
 The essence of quantum computation is that quantum bits, or qubits, are represented by two observables.
 Moreover, these two observables are non-Abelian; they do not commute.
-Hence, states cannot be simultaneous eigenstates of both observable.
+Hence, states cannot be simultaneous eigenstates of both observables.
 This conveys that it is not possible to just look at the state and replicate the values many times, as in the classical case.
-This is the "no-cloning theorem" os quantum mechanics, and is also closely related to Heiseburg's Uncertainty Principle.
+This is the "no-cloning theorem" of quantum mechanics, and is also closely related to Heisenberg's Uncertainty Principle.

 Nevertheless, it turns out that quantum error correction is possible, although existing schemes are very complicated.
 Usually, to get good storage, one has to concatenate error correcting codes, i.e. encode within a code within a code etc. such that the error tolerance gets a little better at each level.
 This is extremely resource intensive.
 A recent revelation has been surface codes, which exhibit a finite fault-tolerant noise threshold (i.e. provided the error rate is below a certain threshold, error correction is successful, even when the gates used to implement the correction are also faulty) without concatenation, requiring only measurements on qubits which are sat next to each other.